deephaven/web-client-ui/packages/code-studio/README.md

-# Quick Start
+# Introduction

+Code Studio is a web application that connects to a running [deephaven-core](https://github.com/deephaven/deephaven-core/) instance.
 A few notes to get developers quickly up and running.

 ## Running

-In the application directory, run `npm install` to install dependencies, then use the following commands.

-### `npm start`

-Start the project in development mode, open at http://localhost:4000.
-Page automatically updates when changes are saved.

-### `npm run start-rewired`

-Start the project in development mode with experimental fast refresh enabled.
-Open at http://localhost:4000.
-Page should automatically refresh on changes while keeping state and not requiring you to login after each change.

-### `npm test`

-Start continuous unit tests.
-We use [Jest](https://jestjs.io) to run end-to-end tests.
-Tests will rerun on changed files, or you can change modes by pressing 'a' to run ALL tests continuously.

-### `npm run build`

-Build a production build.
-Output goes to the `./build` folder.
-Start up production server after build with `serve -s build` (may need to install `serve` first, with `npm install -g serve`)

-### `npm run mock`

-Runs in development mode with the mock server.
-This overrides the `REACT_APP_CORE_API_URL` setting.
-See [Mock API](##mock-api) for details.
+To start the Code Studio, run `npm install` and `npm start` in the root directory of this repository.
+See the [Getting Started](../../README.md#getting-started) section for more details.

 ## Project Settings